top of page

 Why a Wobble a Day is Good for You

-In this blog we explore why including a simple everyday balance challenge is essential for your brain and every day movements.
+In this blog I explore why including a simple everyday balance challenge is essential for your brain and every day movements.

 According to a recent report by the World Health Organization, (WHO), people losing their balance and falling is the second most common cause of accidental deaths worldwide.